-I stopped him from saying these things by explaining that I understood the prospect’s concerns.
+I stopped him from starting by explaining that I understood those concerns.
 I told the CISO that almost 1 in 4 of the organizations I meet with initially feel the same way.
-I began to probe about where the worry was rooted.
-The CISO was worried that they didn’t have the manpower or processes to handle fighting advanced cyber-attacks.
-They were worried that revealing the problems in the near term would damage the organization’s business initiatives.
-There was also concern that bringing in additional tools exposed the organization to new risk (in the wake of FireEye and Target).
+I began to probe where the worry was rooted.
+The CISO was worried they didn’t have the manpower or processes to handle fighting advanced cyber-attacks.
+There were worries that revealing the problems in the near term would damage the organization’s business initiatives.
+There was also concern that bringing in additional tools exposed the organization to new risk (in the wake of FireEye and Target.)

 I regularly hear this “head in the sand” InfoSec strategy.
-Normally it is much less blatant but nonetheless apparent.
+Normally it is much less blatant but none-the-less apparent.
 I have lost count of how many security teams I have met with over the last couple of years that are comfortable living in “plausible deniability.”
-They believe they cannot get in trouble if they are unaware of their problems.
+They believe they cannot get in trouble about problems they are unaware.
 There is an unspoken agreement that “living in ignorant bliss” is preferable to the hard work of building a safer security practice.

 It’s very easy to pass judgment on organizations that have their heads deep in the sand.
-The only healthy and sane way to address such a policy is to apply all force to fixing it quickly.
-While there is little doubt that laziness and incompetence play a role in keeping heads deeply buried, it is a gross over-simplification to leave it there.
-The changes that are necessary to improve security often require good people to lose their jobs.
+The only healthy and sane way to address such policy is to apply all force to fixing it quickly.
+While there is little doubt that laziness and incompetence plays a role in keeping heads deeply buried, it is a gross over simplification to leave it there.
+The changes that are necessary will often require good people to lose their jobs.
 People may go to jail.
 Companies may be left permanently damaged.
 It is easy to make these decisions when these people are faceless.
-But when they are the people you see every day and your children go to school with their children, the pain of making sweeping changes seems like it can wait another month or two (or twenty).
+When they are the people you see every day and your children go to school with their children, the pain of making sweeping changes seems like it can wait another month or two (or twenty.)

 Fixing the Problem

-When I had the responsibility of securing a DoD network, I had the gall to create what I entitled our “Monthly Failure Report.”
+When I had the responsibility of securing a DoD network, I had the gall of creating what I titled “Monthly Failure Report.”
 I documented all the ways that my team failed to protect government assets.
 I provided my best estimate of the count of different types of attacks that I was unaware of or couldn’t respond to.
 I sent this report to my superior.
-In addition to listing how I had failed to execute my duties, I provided an explanation of why I failed and a remedy to reduce the failures.
-The recommendations required either additional manpower, additional knowledge/training, additional tools or policy changes.
+In addition to listing how I had failed to execute my duties, I provided an explanation on why I failed and a remedy to reduce the failures.
+The recommendations required either additional manpower, additional knowledge/training, additional tools or change in policy.

 Failure reports serve two important purposes.
-First, they move the responsibility of fixing the failures up the chain of command.
-They make superiors aware of security gaps (removing plausible deniability).
-Secondly, they provide justification and explanation for correcting the problems.
-Often, management and executives don’t understand why purchasing additional security tools is necessary.
+First, they move responsibility of fixing the failures up the chain of command.
+It makes superiors aware of security gaps (removing plausible deniability.)
+Secondly, it provides justification and explanation for correcting the problems.
+Often management and executives don’t understand why purchasing additional security tools are necessary.
 I have met with some executives that believed their teams were asking because they wanted “cool toys.”
 Failure reports remove that type of errant thinking.

 Processes are created to make policy reality.
 People and tools combine to make processes occur.
 Effective processes are what make networks secure.
-If the IT organization doesn’t have a person that loves working with flow charts, it should borrow one from another department or contract a business analyst.
+If the IT organization doesn’t have a person that loves working with flowcharts, borrow one from another department or contract a business analyst.
 Being able to document current and future processes enables tool selection.
-It also makes teaching entry-level team members manageable.
+It also makes teaching entry level team members manageable.
 They can be assigned sections of one or more processes.
 Their development in the organization can be gauged by their ability to master different processes.
-Flow charts are powerful tools in transforming a security practice.
+Flowcharts are powerful tools in transforming a security practice.

-There are many challenges in moving from “plausible deniability” to full visibility.
+There are many challenges of moving from “plausible deniability” to full visibility.
 Spending some time doing honest evaluation and reporting is a good first step.
-Using internal talent and consultants, processes can be built from policy.
+Using internal talent and consultants, process can be built from policy.
 With the paperwork done, tool selection and team training become straightforward initiatives.
-Organizations do want to get their heads out of the sand, but yanking hard is rarely wise.
+Organizations do want to get their heads out of the sand but yanking hard is rarely wise.
 Some gentle coaxing can empower even the most terrified organizations.